BrandonT17/student-management-system/planning.md

 assignment workflow

 --> access course --> "view assignments" or "add assignment" --> assignment creation menu --> add to assignment list of course

+# TO-DO as of Jan 1
+- to-string for printing assignments for a certain course
+- grading implementation
+- make sure that when a student is added to a class, all existing assignments are added to that student
+- grading implementation